 Many processed foods and beverages contain added sugars, especially sodas and energy drinks.

 The Dietary Guidelines for Americans recommend limiting calories from added sugars to no more than

-Avoiding excess sugar can help a person maintain a moderate weight and prevent heart disease.
+Avoiding excess sugar may help a person reach or maintain a moderate weight and prevent heart disease.

 - high sugar

 - high salt

 When possible, try to cook meals from scratch using whole foods, and choose whole food snacks.